Kaysims/Grip-Club/README.md

 [Google fonts](https://fonts.google.com/) was used to select the typography on this site.

 * Luckiest guy is used for headings on the site.
-It was chosen as it has a friendly fun appearance which matches the environment Grip Club would like to create.
-Plus it's a San Serif typeface.
+It was chosen as it has a friendly, fun appearance which matches the environment Grip Club would like to create.
+Plus it is a San Serif typeface.
  ![Colour Palate image](assets/readme-images/title-font.png)

 * Ubuntu light 300 was used for all other text on the page.
 It was chosen as it is a simple font.
-It's also a sans-serif font which is good for accessibility.
+It is also a sans-serif font which is good for accessibility.
 ![Colour Palate image](assets/readme-images/font-text.png)

 ## <u>Imagery :</u>
 All icons used are from [font-awesome.](https://fontawesome.com/) The images are all from [Pixels](https://www.pexels.com/).
-I have credited these in the below credit section.

 ## <u>Wireframes : </u>

-[Balsamiq wireframes](https://balsamiq.com/) were used to create a template display for Desktop, tablets and phones.
+[Balsamiq wireframes](https://balsamiq.com/) created the template's for all pages for desktop, tablets and phones.
 Some changes have been made when making the site.

 <details><summary><b>This is the template for the hero image and About Us page</b></summary>